 2-fore!-1 Golf in Republic of Ireland

-37 Courses in Clare, Cork, Leitrim, Antrim, County Waterford, Galway, Galway, Ireland, Meath, Co.
-Wicklow, Offaly, Mayo, Monaghan, Cavan, Wicklow, Dublin, Waterford, Kildare, Dublin 13, Carlow, Limerick, Kerry
+33 Courses in Clare, Cork, Antrim, County Waterford, Galway, Ireland, Meath, Co.
+Wicklow, Mayo, Monaghan, Cavan, Wicklow, Dublin, Waterford, Kildare, Carlow, Limerick, Galway, Kerry, County Cork

 There are more than 300 golf courses throughout the Republic of Ireland, through seven different regions, in 26 counties.
 Many of these are the original courses, with Ireland overall having nearly two thirds of the world's natural links courses.
 These links courses are found mainly in the West in the Republic of Ireland, embracing the ocean.
 They may be walking only courses, so if you normally rely on a cart, check with the club before you arrive.
 However, caddies are usually available to help see you through your rounds.